Energy in Iceland: Geothermal power

 For centuries, the people of Iceland have used their hot springs for bathing and washing clothes.
 The first use of geothermal energy for heating did not come until 1907 when a farmer ran a concrete pipe from a hot spring to lead steam into his house.
 In 1930, the first pipeline was constructed in Reykjavík and was used to heat two schools, 60 homes, and the main hospital.
 It was a 3 km pipeline that ran from one of the hot springs outside the city.
 In 1943 the first district heating company was started with the use of geothermal power.
 An 18 km pipeline ran through the city of Reykjavík, and by 1945 it was connected to over 2,850 homes.

 Currently geothermal power heats 89% of the houses in Iceland, and over 54% of the primary energy used in Iceland comes from geothermal sources.
 Geothermal power is used for many things in Iceland.
 57.4% of the energy is used for space heat, 25% is used for electricity, and the remaining amount is used in many miscellaneous areas such as swimming pools, fish farms, and greenhouses.

 The government of Iceland has played a major role in the advancement of geothermal energy.
 In the 1940s the State Electricity Authority was started by the government in order to increase the knowledge of geothermal resources and the utilization of geothermal power in Iceland.
-The agency's name was later changed to the National Energy Authority (Orkustofnun) in 1967.
+The agency's name was later changed to the National Energy Authority (Orkustofnun) in 1967 and to Icelandic environment and energy agency in 2024.
 This agency has been very successful and has made it economically viable to use geothermal energy as a source for heating in many different areas throughout the country.
 Geothermal power has been so successful that the government no longer has to lead the research in this field because it has been taken over by the geothermal industries.